 RHS Grow Your Own campaign

-As part of its drive to encourage Britain’s gardeners to garden more sustainably and grow their own food, the RHS has created the Hanging Bra-sket.
+As part of its drive to encourage Britain’s gardeners to garden more sustainably and grow their own food, the RHS created the Hanging Bra-sket back in 2009.

-Boys, to make sure you don’t feel left out, we’ve also included a selection of pants and boxers on our edible washing line.
+To avoid boys feeling left out, they also included a selection of pants and boxers on their edible washing line.

-The RHS would like to thank Cooks Garden Centre for its expertise in filling these fabulous garments.
+The RHS gave thanks to Cooks Garden Centre for its expertise in filling these fabulous garments.

 The RHS has been running its Grow Your Own Campaign since 2007 and in that time it has helped more than half a million people enjoy the benefits of home-grown produce.